Koudelka: Synopsis

-In 1898, near Aberystwyth, Wales, Romani psychic Koudelka Iasant (Vivianna Bateman) is drawn to Nemeton.
-A former medieval monastery, it was converted into a mansion and is now infested with monsters.
-Koudelka breaks into Nemeton, losing her magic pendant in the process, and saves wayward adventurer Edward Plunkett (Michael Bradberry) from a monster attack.
-They are offered hospitality by the mansion's caretakers, Ogden (Gavin Carlton) and Bessy Hartman (Denise White).
+In 1898, near Aberystwyth, Wales, Romani psychic Koudelka Iasant is drawn by a mysterious voice to the isolated Nemeton.
+A former medieval monastery, Nemeton was converted into a mansion and is now infested with monsters.
+Koudelka breaks into Nemeton, losing her magic pendant in the process, and saves wayward adventurer Edward Plunkett from a monster attack.
+They are offered hospitality by the mansion's caretakers, Ogden and Bessy Hartman.
 Their food is poisoned, and Koudelka—having detected the poison and refused to eat—cures Edward.
-Exploring Nemeton, they meet Catholic bishop James O'Flaherty (Scott Larson); James refuses to believe that the Hartmans are responsible for the deaths, since they did not try to poison him.
-They also encounter the ghost of Charlotte D'lota (Sara Paxton), a young girl who was executed in Nemeton, and are attacked by an intruder named Alias (Rob Brownstein).
+Exploring Nemeton, they meet Catholic bishop James O'Flaherty; James refuses to believe that the Hartmans are responsible for the deaths, since they did not try to poison him.
+They also encounter the ghost of Charlotte D'lota, a young girl who was executed in Nemeton, and are attacked by an intruder named Alias.
 From visions, human remains and confiscated artefacts, Koudelka learns that Nemeton was a prison for dissidents that now haunt the mansion.

 They learn from Alias that he survived the Hartmans' attempt to kill him and the mansion's monsters, and saw the Hartmans kill anyone who trespassed in the mansion.
 Admitting that he tried to kill them to keep Nemeton's treasures for himself, Edward kills Alias because he is a threat.
-Koudelka discovers a room full of paintings of the destroyed SS Princess Alice and has a vision of Elaine Heyworth (Kim Weild), wife of current owner Patrick (Keith Barry).
-The group finds the apparently-dead Roger Bacon (Brian Kojac), who briefly revives and mentions the Émigré Document, in the library.
+Koudelka discovers a room full of paintings of the destroyed SS Princess Alice and has a vision of Elaine Heyworth, wife of Nemeton's current owner Patrick.
+The group finds the apparently-dead Roger Bacon, who briefly revives and mentions the Émigré Document, in the library.
 James says that he was sent by the Vatican to recover the Émigré Document, a book of Celtic rituals to gain immortality and revive the dead.
 James was asked by the Hartmans to save Patrick, who stole the Émigré Document.
 Koudelka is separated from the group when a monster attacks them, and finds the room where Ogden killed his victims.
 Ogden captures her and rants about his guilt for the Princess Alice disaster, but Bessy shoots him before he can kill Koudelka.
 Before shooting herself, Bessy explains that Ogden killed intruders to avenge Elaine, who was killed by a thief.